 Sandra Bichl

-Sandra started her international career in recruitment in June 2002 in Budapest, Hungary at TMP Worldwide (then Hudson) in the Legal Recruitment Department that has become Legalis.
-She has worked with executives in CEE while being based in both Budapest and Warsaw, Poland.
-In June 2010 after a 2-year break in recruitment (Sales & Marketing Manager in Latin America), Sandra decided to change, though not moving in-house, but to what she likes calling “the third side” of the recruitment process: supporting executives in their job hunting process.
-Sandra works in English, Polish, German and Spanish.
-She also speaks Portuguese and French.
+Sandra began her international recruitment career in 2002 at TMP Worldwide (later Hudson and now Legalis), being based in both Budapest and Warsaw, focusing on executive placements across CEE.
+Following a two-year break working as a Sales & Marketing Manager in Latin America, she decided to change, though not moving in-house, but to what she likes to call “the third side” of the recruitment process: supporting executives directly in their job hunting & career advancement journeys.

 Why are you a Career Angel?
 What’s your favourite part of your work?

-When I was a recruiter I always felt that the candidates should have somebody on their side.
+When I was a recruiter, I always felt that the candidates should have somebody on their side.
 At the end of the day, a recruiter – even with their best intentions at hand – works for the paying client, usually a corporation; never for the candidate.
 There’s an innate conflict of interest.

 There are actually a couple of things that I enjoy: